 We teach our students to instead focus on trading a small list of stocks and ETF's week in and week out.
 This will allow you to get to know the names on your list really well.
-We love to trade the Nasdaq names because they offer the best movement back and forth over time as well as the best liquidity in the options.
+We love to trade the Options Income Superstars because they offer the best movement back and forth over time as well as the best liquidity in the options.

-What makes a Nasdaq Superstar?
+What makes an Options Income Superstar?

-If you look at stocks like Apple (Symbol: AAPL) and Amazon (Symbol: AMZN) you will see that they don't stay quiet for long.
+If you look at stocks like Apple (Symbol: AAPL) and JP Morgan (Symbol: JPM) you will see that they don't stay quiet for long.
 They typically have good range in both directions.
 This will open up our playbook to use a wider variety of options strategies and allow us to react to different types of market conditions.